unsw-se2021/Hare/Deliverable_1_Documentation/Problem_Statements/README.md

 group of users or a community (e.g. teenagers, elderly or region specific)."

 //////////////////////////////////////////__Draft__/////////////////////////////////////////////////

-1. Customers get suspicious of ingredients of a product but have no knowledge of them.
+1. Customers get suspicious about the ingredients in a product because they have not heard of them.
-2. Customers have no fast,easy way to search ingredients on product box in one time.
+2. Customers have no simple and quick way to look up all the ingredients on a products box in one go.
-3. Customers could not use normal OCR technique to detect words on curved box.
+3. Customers have trouble extracting a list of ingredients off oddly shaped packaging.
-4. Customers could not find reliable source to compare similar product if they find current product unsatisfied.
+4. Customers could not easily discover a better and healthier product than the one they have found.
-5. Customers could not find short, clear abstraction of info which highlight the relevant features.
+5. Customers could not find relevant, concise and reliable information about ingredients contained in a product.
-6. Patients could not quickly check whether a product contains some certain substances, for instant their allergen ,perspectives ,alcohol or sugar.
+6. Patients with allergies or health considerations could not quickly determine whether a product may be harmful.
-7. Customers have no efficient way to know the limitation of daily intake of certain substances.
+7. Customers have no efficient way to know and track the reccomended daily intake for certain substances.
-8. Customers could not understand information printed on product box in foreign languages.
+8. Customers could not understand information printed on a products box in foreign languages.